jimlind/tivo-php/README.md

 ```
 Usage: php verify.php MAK [IP Address]

+Arguments:
-Where 'MAK' is the Media Access Key for your TiVo and the optional 'IP Address' is the IP address of your TiVo.
+- Required -- 'MAK' is the Media Access Key for your TiVo
+- Optional -- 'IP Address' is the IP address of your TiVo
 Example: php verify.php 7678999999 192.168.0.1
 ```